Coronavirus pandemic: Mission Viejo doctor explains success with COVID-19 patients

 "Hopefully we won't have a second wave or another wave of COVID-19 when businesses, schools and entities start opening up, but we're ready for it if it does happen," he said.

-Dr. Goldberg says they're seeing a wide range of patients - people in their 20's to their 80's.
+Goldberg said the hospital was seeing a wide range of patients - people in their 20's to their 80's.
 Most will stay for three to five days before going home.
 But the critically ill stay for a number of weeks before being transferred to rehab and eventually go home.